jpfulton/blog/content/blog/2023-07-20-azure-personal-network-vm-smbd/index.md

 ### Install Samba

+With the disks encrypted, the data disk mounted and the operating system updated from the base image, we can begin to install and configure the Samba service.
+To install Samba, run the following command.

 ```bash
 sudo apt install samba
 ```

 #### Create Dedicated Samba User and Group

+For the management of local file and directory permissions in this Samba configuration, we will need a local user and group for the Samba service to utilize.
+These can be created with the following commands.

 ```bash
 sudo addgroup smbgroup